Concealing a Serious Indictable Offence (NSW)

-- that the information you withheld would not have been of material assistance;
+- the information withheld would not have been of material assistance;

-- that you didn’t actually know or believe that someone had committed a serious indictable offence;
+- that the accused didn’t know or believe that someone had committed a serious indictable offence;

 Concealing a Serious Indictable Offence is a Table 1 offence and is to be dealt with by the Local Court, unless you or the prosecution elect for the matter to be heard in the District Court on indictment.
 The summary disposal of these offences in the Local Court carries a maximum penalty of two years imprisonment.